ecodynlab/GALUP/Modules/Module 2.md

 ### 3.1 Downloading and Visualizing Landsat Data
 In the following example, we will use GEE to download and visualize Landsat satellite data in Ghana.
 Please use the video tutorial in Section 3.2 to follow along.
-* The script ["01_search_and_display"](https://github.com/ecodynlab/GALUP/wiki/Scripts) is loaded into the GEE [code editor](https://code.earthengine.google.com/).
+- Copy the script ["01_search_and_display"](https://github.com/ecodynlab/GALUP/wiki/Scripts) and paste into the GEE [code editor](https://code.earthengine.google.com/).
 This is the same script that will be used in Exercise with slight alterations necessary to complete the Exercise.
-* Given parameters:
+- Given parameters:
     * Dates of Interest
     * Region of interest
     * Data Collections and Filters